Tonevanda/PFL-Crosscut/README.md

 To evaluate the state of the game, we created the `value/3` predicate.<br>
 We represent the value of the current state of the game as the difference between the longest **Ally** segment and the needed size to win.<br>
 To do that, we calculate the longest horizontal **Ally** segment and the longest vertical **Ally** segment, and we calculate the difference between the longest horizontal **Ally** segment and the number of columns - 2 (because the edges don't count) and the difference between the longest vertical **Ally** segment and the number of rows - 2.<br>
-The value of the current state of the game is the minimum value of those differentials.<br
+The value of the current state of the game is the minimum value of those differentials.

 ### Computer Plays